-- 85. From 1 April 2023, Empty Property Relief (EPR) will be devolved to individual local authorities19.
-All elements of EPR will be devolved including rates exemptions for vacant property (e.g. unoccupied listed buildings), enabling councils to administer any local relief for unoccupied properties in a way that is tailored to local needs.
-The Scottish Government, in line with the independent Barclay Review of non-domestic rates, supports measures that help bring empty property back into economic use. - 86.
-Local authorities have been provided with a financial allocation to give effect to the devolution of this, and it will be for individual local authorities to decide whether to use the powers they have to administer a local relief on empty (unoccupied) properties from 1 April 2023.
-Powers to award discretionary local reliefs are contained in section 3A of the Local Government (Financial Provisions etc.) (Scotland) Act 1962.
-More details on this can be found within the 'Local Reliefs and Reductions' section. - 87.
-Prior to April 2023, EPR provided a level of rates relief, or an exemption, on unoccupied non-domestic properties.
-See LG Finance Circular 04/2022 for more detail. - 88.
-Part-occupation20: if it appears to the council that part of a property is unoccupied but will remain so for a short time only, it may ask the Assessor to apportion the RV between the occupied and unoccupied parts.
-In that case, the Assessor must apportion accordingly and the following applies from 1 April 2023: the RV for the whole property is taken for rating purposes to be the apportioned value of the occupied portion only.
-The Valuation Roll itself is not altered, the apportioned figures being supplied to the council by the Assessor on request.
+- 91. Empty Property Relief (EPR) was devolved to individual local authorities from 1 April 202320.
+All elements of EPR were devolved including rates exemptions for prescribed vacant property (e.g. unoccupied listed buildings), enabling councils to offer any local relief for unoccupied properties in a way that is tailored to local needs.
+The Scottish Government, in line with the independent Barclay Review of Non-Domestic Rates, supports measures that help bring empty property back into economic use. - 92.
+Local authorities have been provided with a financial allocation to give effect to the devolution of EPR, and it is for individual local authorities to decide whether to use the powers they have to administer a local relief on empty (unoccupied) properties from 1 April 2023.
+Powers to award discretionary local reliefs are contained in section 3A of

+17 Section 24A of the Local Government (Scotland) Act 1966.